Forrestfield - Wattle Grove

 Forrestfield - Wattle Grove's population is slightly younger than the national pattern

-Forrestfield - Wattle Grove's median age is 36 years, nearly matching Greater Perth's average of 37 years.
-This is slightly below Australia's median age of 38 years.
-Compared to Greater Perth, Forrestfield - Wattle Grove has a higher proportion of residents aged 5-14 (14.1%) but fewer residents aged 25-34 (12.5%).
-Between the 2021 Census and present, the population aged 15 to 24 has grown from 11.3% to 12.6%, while the 75 to 84 cohort has increased from 3.9% to 5.0%.
-Conversely, the 25 to 34 age group has declined from 13.4% to 12.5%.
-By 2041, demographic modeling projects significant changes in Forrestfield - Wattle Grove's age profile.
-The 75 to 84 cohort is expected to grow by 84%, adding 944 residents to reach a total of 2,068.
-Residents aged 65 and above will drive 55% of population growth, reflecting demographic aging trends.
-Meanwhile, the 0 to 4 and 5 to 14 age cohorts are projected to experience population declines.
+Forrestfield-Wattle Grove's median age is 36 years, nearly matching Greater Perth's average of 37 years, which is modestly under the Australian median of 38 years.
+Compared to Greater Perth, Forrestfield-Wattle Grove has a higher percentage of residents aged 5-14 (14.1%) but fewer residents aged 25-34 (12.5%).
+Between the 2021 Census and now, the population aged 15-24 has grown from 11.3% to 12.6%, while the 75-84 age group has increased from 3.9% to 5.0%.
+Conversely, the 25-34 age group has declined from 13.4% to 12.5%.
+By 2041, demographic modeling suggests Forrestfield-Wattle Grove's age profile will evolve significantly.
+The 75-84 cohort is projected to grow by 84%, adding 942 residents to reach 2,068.
+Residents aged 65 and above are expected to drive 55% of population growth, highlighting demographic aging trends.
+Meanwhile, the 0-4 and 5-14 age groups are anticipated to experience population declines.

 Frequently Asked Questions - Age